youhavethewrong/voteTrax/README.md

 voteTrax
 ========

 Simple 0-9 displayer with increment and decrement button.
+How many points is that?